zhihang344/zhihang344.github.io/_pages/about.md

 About
 ==============

-I am currently a Undergraduate Student at Southern University of Science and Technology, where I was advised by Prof. [Guanhua Chen](https://ghchen.me/) and [Quanyin Liu](https://faculty.sustech.edu.cn/?tagid=liuqy&iscss=1&snapid=1&orderby=date&go=2&lang=en).
+I am currently a 3rd-year Data Science major Undergraduate Student at Southern University of Science and Technology, where I was advised by Prof. [Guanhua Chen](https://ghchen.me/) and [Quanyin Liu](https://faculty.sustech.edu.cn/?tagid=liuqy&iscss=1&snapid=1&orderby=date&go=2&lang=en).
 Now I'm studying at University of California, San Diego as a visiting student for 1 quarter.

 My current research interests lie in Machine Learning, Natural Language Processing.